spedas/pyspedas/docs/source/geomagnetic_indices.rst

 OMNI Solar Wind and magnetospheric indices
 -------------------------------------------
-The pyspedas.omni.data() routine can be used to load variables from the OMNIweb data set.
+The pyspedas.projects.omni.data() routine can be used to load variables from the OMNIweb data set.

-.. autofunction:: pyspedas.omni.data
+.. autofunction:: pyspedas.projects.omni.data

 Example
 ^^^^^^^^^